Part of Our Past…

-Georgia O’Keeffe History
+Georgia O’Keeffe and Ghost Ranch

-During the last few years of her life O’Keeffe was unable to come to Ghost Ranch from Abiquiu.
-Eventually she moved to Santa Fe where she died in her 99th year, reclusive to the end.
+During the last few years of her life, O’Keeffe was unable to come to Ghost Ranch from Abiquiu.
+Eventually, she moved to Santa Fe where she died in her 99th year, reclusive to the end.
 “I find people very difficult,” she once said.